Salary Reference / SOC 29-2056 / BLS May 2024

 Physical Therapy Assistant$64,08024%Associate degree (2 years)

-Vet Assistant to Vet Tech
+Vet Assistant → Vet Tech

-Enroll in a 2-year AVMA-accredited program.
-Some programs offer evening/weekend schedules for working assistants.
-Investment: $15,000-$30,000 and 2 years.
-Expected salary increase: +$8,660/year (+23%).
-Break-even in under 3.5 years.
+Enrol in a 2-year AVMA-accredited program.
+Some run evenings or weekends for working assistants.
+Investment: $15K to $30K, two years.
+Expected raise: +$8,660 per year (+23%).
+Break-even inside 3.5 years.

-Vet Tech to Veterinarian (DVM)
+Vet Tech → Veterinarian (DVM)